-In practice, any one of the DNS caches or lookup servers between the device and the intended site can function to redirect the user to another address.
-This can start with the router on the local network – one of the many dangers of using public Wifi services – and reach all the way up to the root name server (aka ‘DNS root server’).
+In practice, any DNS caches or lookup servers between the device and the intended site can redirect the user to another address.
+This can start with the router on the local network – one of the many dangers of using public Wifi services – and reach up to the root name server (aka ‘DNS root server’).

 Router & Malware DNS Hijacks

-In the above examples, we discussed attacks that are outside a network you control, but DNS hijacks can occur inside your network, too.
+In the above examples, we discussed attacks outside a network you control, but DNS hijacks can also occur inside your network.
 Malware on a local computer can change the DNS server used by the client, such that a particular machine’s domain names are incorrectly resolved to an attacker’s choice of IP.
 Similarly, if threat actors can breach the router on your network and change the lookup server addresses there, they can achieve the same effect for every client on that network from a single breach.

-One of the easiest ways for malware to poison a device’s DNS lookups is to modify the machine’s hosts file.
+One of the easiest ways malware poisons a device’s DNS lookups is to modify the machine’s hosts file.
 The hosts file has legitimate uses for, among other things, web development, content blocking and VM software, but it also allows attackers to specify custom IP addresses for any domain.

 How Can You Tell If Your DNS Is Hijacked?

-You can, and should, view the contents of your hosts file on a regular basis.
+You can and should view the contents of your hosts file regularly.
 In Windows, you can examine the hosts file using

 notepad and navigating to the file at